 Ayanna makes sense when you are buying for actual living, especially if you want a family sized condo in Bukit Jalil and you care more about practical comfort than chasing the trendiest brochure.
 The strongest reason to consider it is simple: it offers a type of space and household usability that is becoming harder to find in newer launches.

 The main limitation is also clear.
 It is not a natural fit for every investor.
 The larger the unit, the more your success depends on finding the right buyer or tenant profile later.
 That means patience, stronger holding power, and realistic expectations matter.
+Location perception is another factor to assess honestly.
+Some buyers will be perfectly comfortable with its border position and road access, while others will prefer a more obviously central Bukit Jalil address.

-I would take Ayanna seriously if you are a family buyer, upgrader, or long term holder who values space and freehold tenure.
+I would take Ayanna seriously if you are a family buyer, upgrader, pet owner, or long term holder who values space and freehold tenure.
 I would be much more selective if you are buying mainly for rental yield or short term resale gains.
 In other words, this is a project that rewards the right buyer profile, not every buyer profile.

 FAQ